Gap Analysis for Business Analyst (updated 2023)

 Step 3: Describe the Gap

-As the last step, the gap between the current state and future state should be defined, and all the factors that contribute to the gap should also be listed.
-All these elements should be described in the third column of the table.
+As the last step, the gap between the current state and the future state should be defined, and all the factors contributing to the gap should also be listed.
+These elements should be described in the third column of the table.

 Example: The team should finish 7 more story points per month.
-Factors limiting the team’s productivity could be – mediocre technical expertise, no incentives for top performers, lack of team dynamics etc.
+Factors limiting the team’s productivity could include mediocre technical expertise, no incentives for top performers, and a lack of team dynamics.

 Additional Step: Bridging the gap